chelszhu/portfolio/README.md

 ### Introduction

+I have made some changes to test it out!

 Use this template if you need a quick developer / data science portfolio!
 Based on a Minimal Jekyll theme for GitHub Pages.

 <img src="images/demo.gif?raw=true"/>